Enumerating odd-degree hyperelliptic curves and abelian surfaces over $\mathbb{P}^1$

 where $a_i$'s are appropriate sections of suitable line bundles on $B$ where not all of them simultaneously vanish at anywhere on $B$.
-This equation should be thought of as a generalized Weierstrass equation.
 Here, we identify the section at $\infty$ as the locus missed by the above affine equation.
 This identification is a consequence of Proposition~\ref{prop:moduli_qadm_curve}, where we show that the Deligne--Mumford moduli stack $\mathcal{H}_{2g}[2g-1]$ of quasi--admissible curves of genus $g$ is isomorphic to the weighted projective stack $\Pc(\vec{\lambda_g})$ for $\vec{\lambda_g} := (4,6,8,\dotsc,4g+2)$ over base field $K$ with $\mathrm{char}(K)=0$ or $> 2g+1$.
-This is the desired approximation of $\overline{\Hc}_{g,\underline{1}}$ as the set of isomorphism classes of quasi-admissible curves of genus $g$ over $\Pb^1_K$ contains the set of isomorphism classes of stable odd degree hyperelliptic genus $g$ curves over $\Pb^1_K$ (with smooth generic fiber) by Theorem~\ref{thm:hypell_surf_and_qadm_fib} (explicitly via the birational transformation from one family of curves to another).
+Assigning $\Hc_{2g}[2g-1]$ as the target stack which naturally carries the universal family, we can now formulate the moduli stack $\Lc_{g}$ of quasi--admissible hyperelliptic genus $g$ fibrations with a marked Weierstrass section.